thebeebs/Content/speaking.md

 You can see a <a href="https://www.youtube.com/watch?v=hgcrKRgFpn4">video of this talk here</a>

 ### A Developer Primer on Blockchain

 Come find out how you can build a peer-to-peer distributed ledger forged by consensus.
-Understand through code how to build “smart contracts” and build a different type of transactional application that establishes trust, accountability and transparency, while streamlining business processes and legal constraints.
+Understand through code how to create “smart contracts” and develop a different type of transactional application that establishes trust, accountability and transparency, while streamlining business processes and legal constraints.

 ### Workshop: Becoming the Dev Star.
 The team at Oracle has put together this interactive workshop that I can now deliver at your company or event.
 If you are interested just get in contact on email martin dot beeby at oracle dot com.